Invisible Perturbations: Physical Adversarial Examples Exploiting the Rolling Shutter Effect: Experiments

 \paragraph{Various Viewpoints.} We apply EoT to make our signal robust to viewpoint variations.
-In~\figref{fig:viewpoint}, we show the resulting images with our light signal for different camera orientations and distances for two different exposure values.
+In~\figref{fig:viewpoint} (row 1-2), we show the resulting images with our light signal for different camera orientations and distances for two different exposure values.
 All images are classified as ``perfume''.
-Physical targeted attack success rate is $84\%$ with average confidence of $69\%$ at an exposure of $1/2000$s, and a success rate of $72\%$ with average confidence of $70\%$ at an exposure of $1/750$s.
-The averages are computed across $167$ and $194$ images at varying camera orientations.\\
+Physical targeted attack success rate is $84\%$ with average confidence of $69\%$ at an exposure of $1/2000$\textit{s}, and a success rate of $72\%$ with average confidence of $70\%$ at an exposure of $1/750$\textit{s}.
+The averages are computed across $167$ and $194$ images at varying camera orientations.
+In ~\figref{fig:viewpoint} (row 3), we demonstrate the attack against a different object.

-\paragraph{Attack Dynamism.} Though our single attack signal is not robust to varying exposure and ambient lighting, an attacker can precompute different light signals for different setup (ambient light, exposure values), and switch them dynamically during attack execution based on the environmental condition.
-(Automatic exposure values depend on the light intensity of the scene, and are predictable.)
-Therefore, with an additional light sensor and dynamic signal swapping the attacker can achieve nearly $72\%$ accuracy for a wide range of ambient lighting condition and exposure values.
+\paragraph{Field of View (FoV).} We optimize attack signals for different FoV occupancy values --- the fraction of foreground object pixels to the whole image --- and observe, in simulation, that the attack is stable until FoV occupancy $\le10\%$ (Fig.~\ref{fig:fov}).
+In the baseline case, the object is correctly classified at all FoV occupancy values, but the confidence reduces to 51\% when FoV occupancy is $\le10\%$.